nskinkel/oppy/README.md

 A few of the major "noticeable" simplifications that directly impact regular usage include:

-    - `oppy` doesn't know how to recover from RelayEnd cells sent because of reasons like EXIT_POLICY.
-In these cases oppy just closes the stream, so this can sometimes look, to the user, like `oppy` is just not working.
+    - oppy doesn't know how to recover from RelayEnd cells sent because of reasons like EXIT_POLICY.
+In these cases oppy just closes the stream, so this can sometimes look, to the user, like oppy is just not working.
-    - `oppy` doesn't currently calculate circuit build timeouts or try to rebuild slow circuits (or circuits which become unresponsive).
-Again, this can look to the user like `oppy` has stopped working (e.g. web pages may stop loading if a stream gets assigned to a slow/unresponsive circuit).
+    - oppy doesn't currently calculate circuit build timeouts or try to rebuild slow circuits (or circuits which become unresponsive).
+Again, this can look to the user like oppy has stopped working (e.g. web pages may stop loading if a stream gets assigned to a slow/unresponsive circuit).
-    - `oppy` doesn't yet put a timeout on downloading server descriptors, so sometimes this will hang if `oppy` chooses a bad V2Dir cache.
+    - oppy doesn't yet put a timeout on downloading server descriptors, so sometimes this will hang if oppy chooses a bad V2Dir cache.

-For a more complete list of the simplifications `oppy` makes, see XXX.
+For a more complete list of the simplifications oppy makes, see simplifications.md.